-Applications are accepted on a rolling basis and need to be submitted at least four months prior to the intended start date.
+Applications are accepted on a rolling basis and need to be submitted prior to the intended start date.

 All applicants are required to submit:

-- Application form or online application through LSAC
+- Application form online or through LSAC

-- A three to four page personal statement
+- One to two page personal statement

 - Current resumé or CV